Written by: Meghan M. Boots, Senior Consultant, bluesalve partners

 My Firm Becomes My Client

-My work at bluesalve partners not only includes business strategy and marketing; I enable D&I programs as well.
-By deciding to treat bluesalve partners like one of my D&I clients, I found the right perspective – and carved out the intentional time – to get our D&I program underway.
-It’s early days for us, but we’re entirely committed to building diversity.
+My work not only includes business strategy and marketing; I enable D&I programs as well.
+By deciding to treat our firm like one of my D&I clients, I found the right perspective – and carved out the time – to get our D&I program underway.
+It’s early days for us but we’re entirely committed to building diversity.
 We struggle to meet our objectives, but it’s heartening to have launched a formal program.
+Here, I share our experience so far.

 To begin bluesalve partners’ D&I program, I first made sure I had my colleagues’ full endorsement.
 Buy-in was important; so too was creating an opportunity for all colleagues to contribute their own ideas to the initial strategy.